 Palo Duro Canyon was formed over a period of millions of years from erosive action of wind and water.
 Scouring of the rocks took place from the Prairie Dog Town Fork of the Red River during this time and has left behind some distinctive rock formations as well as beautiful scenery.

 The canyon depth is almost 800 feet deep and it is around 120 miles long.
 It's width varies from 6 to 20 miles at the widest places.

 In 1934 the State of Texas purchased 20,000 acres of land of the Palo Duro Canyon making it into a State Park for everyone's enjoyment.

 Amenities within the Canyon

-- Trails - There is a 4.6 mile round trip trail which offers both great hiking adventures as well as seeing the scenic beauty while riding horses which can be rented.
+- Trails: There is a 4.6 mile round trip trail that offers both great hiking adventures as well as seeing the scenic beauty while riding horses which can be rented.
 They keep a stable of horses inside the park for trail riding.
 One can also bring their own horses to go riding within this state park.

-- Visitor Center - Open Wednesday through Sunday from June 1st to August 31st from 11 AM to 7 PM.
-One can view exhibits on the history of the park as well as learn more about the geology.
+- Visitor Center: Open Wednesday through Sunday from June 1st to August 31st from 11 AM to 7 PM.
+One can view exhibits on the history of the park as well as learn more about geology.

 The backdrop is the 600 foot canyon wall that one faces while seated in the amphitheater and a professional cast of 80 puts on a show celebrating the early settlers, cowboys and Indians that interacted with one another during the 1880s.